Chicago Transit Authority (CTA) Buses and Trains

 - Buses are your best bet for getting to and from, and around, Hyde Park.

-- Three buses that run around Hyde Park are free with your University ID:
+- Two buses that run around Hyde Park are free with your University ID:

-- Five buses can get you back and forth from downtown (normal CTA bus fare applies):
+- Six buses can get you back and forth from downtown (normal CTA bus fare applies):

 - #2: goes from State Street downtown to right in front of the Law School; runs express between downtown and campus